-Market mechanisms alone lack sufficient incentives to correct the market failure associated with climate change, as a sustainable environment is not only a public good but a global public good.
+Market mechanisms alone lack sufficient levers to correct the market failure associated with climate change, as a sustainable environment is not only a public good but a global public good with cross border externalities.
 Policy intervention at the national, regional, and international levels is essential for the pathway to net zero, particularly through transition finance, which supports industries and economies on their drive toward carbon neutrality.

 Many Asian economies, such as those in the ASEAN+3 region, face structural challenges that further complicate the transition.
-High fossil inertia, uneven development of financial markets and shortages of skilled labor force make it difficult to accelerate decarbonization.
+High fossil fuel usage inertia, uneven development of financial markets and shortages of skilled labor make it difficult to accelerate decarbonization.
 Overcoming these obstacles requires a well-designed policy framework that integrates both real economy policies and transition finance policies to create a more supportive environment.
 Specifically, real economy policies can make transition assets economically viable by creating market demand, reducing investment costs and risks, and improving market access.
-Meanwhile, transition finance policies focus on directing financial resources toward high-carbon industries, ensuring they have the necessary capital to transition-the key focus of this report.
+On the other hand, transition finance policies focus on directing financial resources toward high-carbon industries, ensuring they have the necessary capital to transition from high to low carbon energy usage-the key focus of this report.

 An essential component of an effective transition finance framework is a well-structured taxonomy.
-Compared to principle-based approaches, a taxonomy-based approach offers greater transparency for financial institutions and transitioning corporates.
+Compared to principle-based approaches, a taxonomy-based approach offers greater transparency and guidance for financial institutions and transitioning corporates.
 To promote efficiency and clarity, financial regulators must take the lead in designing a purpose-specific taxonomy exclusively for transition finance.
 This taxonomy should be easy to understand, align with other broader regulatory frameworks, and serve as the primary reference for financial institutions and corporates involved in transition finance.

 International cooperation will also be a key enabler in advancing transition finance.
-Cross-border coordination can improve interoperability between markets, making it easier for capital to flow into transition assets.
+Crossborder coordination can improve interoperability between national markets, making it easier for capital to flow into transition assets.
 International organizations should coordinate a standardized framework for ensuring seamless integration across different economies and providing lower-cost funding sources to address financial constraints.